 Striking the Right Balance

 In our culture, our body is often ignored and looked down upon.
-There’s a very strong overemphasis on the mental and intellectual to the detriment of the body.
+There’s a very strong overemphasis on the mental and intellectual to the detriment of the physical.

-The martial arts that I have studied, which are sometimes called “external” martial arts, tend to elevate the body above the mind — at least in the early stages — and take an outside-to-inside approach with the body and mind.
-The instructor teaches you to train your body and learn the physical techniques with the assumption that your mind will start to be trained indirectly by focusing on training the body.
-Then, as you start to become more physically proficient, the teacher shows you how to bring your mind into the practice more directly.
+The martial arts that I have studied, which are sometimes called “external” martial arts, tend to elevate the body above the mind — at least in the early stages — and take an outside-to-inside approach to training the body and mind.
+The instructor teaches you to train your body and learn the physical techniques with the assumption that your mind will gradually be trained indirectly as a side effect.
+Then, as you start to become more physically proficient, the teacher shows you how to focus on training your mind more directly.

 To me, both perspectives feel very valuable.
 I train both the body and mind and find that both can influence each other.

-I’m concerned that many people today are learning only one approach to mindfulness, which either de-emphasizes or completely forgoes any focus on training the body.
+I’m concerned that many people today are learning only one approach to mindfulness, which either de-emphasizes or completely forgoes any focus on training the body or assumes that if you train the mind, everything your body needs will follow later as a side effect.
 My message today is that — as with all things — balance is crucial, and if your exposure to mindfulness has only involved physical stillness, remember that the mind can follow the body too.